 Fishermen Out Loud

-Fishermen Out Loud returns to Kodiak on Saturday, April 26, 2014 at the Kodiak Harbor Convention Center.
-The event features original poems, stories and songs about Kodiak, fishing and the sea presented by six talented fishermen / artists.
-Produced in partnership with the Kodiak Arts Council, support comes from the Alaska State Council on the Arts, the Rasmuson Foundation, and individuals and businesses in the Kodiak community.
-Buy tickets here: http://kodiakartscouncil.org/heer.html
+Fishermen Out Loud returned to Kodiak on Saturday, April 26, 2014 at the Kodiak Harbor Convention Center.
+More than 200 people listened to original poems, stories and songs about Kodiak, fishing and the sea presented by six talented fishermen / artists.
+Produced in partnership with the Kodiak Arts Council, support came from the Alaska State Council on the Arts, the Rasmuson Foundation, and individuals and businesses in the Kodiak community.

 Moe Bowstern has been a commercial fisherwoman in Alaska since 1986 and presently lives in Portland, Oregon.
 She describes the lives of commercial fishermen in essays and songs, and has been a performer at the Fisher Poets Gathering in Oregon since it began in 1998.
 Moe is the founder and editor of “Xtra Tuff,” a literary ‘zine devoted to commercial fishermen and fisherwomen, and performs regularly across the country on stage and radio.